-Each page should tell your audience the benefits of purchasing the product.
+Each page should tell your audience about the benefits of purchasing the product.
 Remember benefits over features.
 The focus of your sales page should be on the audience, not on you.
 When writing your content, pretend you’re the client and answer all the questions and concerns they might have on the page.

 Using your autoresponder, create the lists for each product or service that you will promote.
 At the minimum, you will want a general email list for people who visit the front page of your blog and then two lists for each product you sell.

 Create one list of people who purchased the product and one list for people who just want more info about the product.
 Name them appropriately so that you know where to put the messages based on where the audience joins your list.